Questions & answers

 That depends on the cells design for an in-situ (or anode-free) lithium metal anode concept Quintus proposes a densification step of whole pouch cells.
 This position would fit the isostatic press after stacking and pouching.

-The largest press in the World has a hot zone of 2.05m diameter, 4.2m high, and is owned and operated by Metal Technology Company in Japan.
-There is a great deal of interest for even larger machinery.
+The largest Hot Isostatic Press (HIP) in the world has a hot zone of 2.05m diameter, 4.2m high, and is owned and operated by Metal Technology Company in Japan.

 In discussion with Quintus, you will be able to optimise the footprint in your facility to ensure that productivity is ensured.
 We help in layout discussions and can arrange the machine layout to make best use of your space.
 This ensures good planning of civil work, transportation and installation.
 We help you to get up and running so that you can increase the return on your investment.